gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 the variables.
 While the interaction may or may not be present, the interaction plot helps us to explore those potential differences.

 \indent There are a variety of aspects of the interaction plots to pay attention to.
+\index{interaction plot}
 Initially, the question to answer is whether it appears that there is an interaction between the predictor variables.
+\index{interaction!Two-Way ANOVA}
 When there is an interaction, you will see ***non-parallel lines*** in the interaction plot.
+\index{non-parallel lines}
-You want to look from left to right in the plot and assess whether the lines are close to parallel, relative to the amount of variability in the means.
+You want to look from
+left to right in the plot and assess whether the lines are close to parallel, relative to the amount of variability in the means.
 If it seems that there is clear visual evidence of non-parallel lines, then the interaction is likely